athento/athento-nx-ui/README.md

 Save ContentView selected columns by user
 -----------------------------------------

-- You can selected your favourites columns as user.
+- You can selected your favourite columns as user.